 PhD internship program

-Candidates should be into their PhD-studies, beyond the stage of first year PhD-courses.
+Candidates should be beyond the stage of first year PhD studies and should not be on the job market in the near future.
 Selection for internship positions will be based on a research statement of 2 pages, as well as CV and drafts of ongoing research.
 The research statement serves to ensure that the research interests of selected candidates align with the interests of Norges Bank.

 During their stay, interns are expected to give at least one seminar, and to interact with both policy staff and fellow researchers.
 Co-authorship with Norges Bank staff is strongly encouraged.
 Within one year of starting the internship, the internship project should result in a Norges Bank Working Paper.